 2. Comms tightly aligns your policies and projects with your purpose: reflecting and amplifying individual actions with the wider collective goal.

 Your company’s purpose is a point of unity that connects employees across your business.
 It’s the goal all colleagues need to share.
 A strategic approach to communication uses every opportunity to reflect and reference your purpose.
 This serves to underline your company’s collective identity and to bring your employees together, even at a distance.
+Click here to read up on our complete guide to purpose in business for a greater understanding and key takeaways.

 3. Your employee communications are the means by which you start conversations and build shared points of reference, inviting and encouraging inclusion, cascading information and driving uptake of new behaviours.